Hansastro/Astrolight/Documentation/image_processing.md

 ### How to process all those images?
 - each flat images has to be substracted with the MasterOffset.
 - a median is done with all resulting images
+- The result must be normalized in oder to be multiply with the image. (all values between 0 and 1)

 ### Processing
+Image magick does not allow to prepare normalisation.
 In command line and with image magick this operation is possible:

     #for i in FLAT*.tif; do echo $i; convert ./MasterOffset.tif $i -evaluate-sequence subtract CORRECTED_´basename $i´;done